ZackWhelm/IsItHamiltonian/README.md

 Quick util page to check if a undirected graph has a hamiltonian path.
 You can paste an adjacency matrix and get a quick dfs check (or various other algos).

 ## Usage
-- Feed an adjaceny matrix in, get a yes or no result out.
+- Feed an adjaceny matrix in, get a yes or no result.
-- Feed an csv file in of a adjaceny matrix in, get a yes or no result out.**(TODO)**
+- Feed an csv file in of a adjaceny matrix in, get a yes or no result.
+- Draw a graph, get a yes or no result.

 ### Adjaceny Matrix
 Wut is it? https://en.wikipedia.org/wiki/Adjacency_matrix